Guidance

 • deliberately kill, injure, disturb or capture them

-• damage or destroy their breeding sites and resting places
+• damage or destroy their breeding sites and resting places (including when hazel dormice are not present)

-• possess, control, transport (alive or dead)
+• possess, control or transport them (or any part, alive or dead)

 It is also an offence under the Wildlife and Countryside Act 1981 to intentionally or recklessly:

-• disturb hazel dormice while they occupy a structure or place used for shelter or protection
+• disturb them while they occupy a structure or place used for shelter or protection

-• obstruct access to a place of shelter or protection
+• obstruct access to a place used for shelter or protection

 The developer must comply with the legal protection of hazel dormice.

-The developer may need a wildlife licence to carry out their proposal.
+The developer may need a hazel dormice mitigation licence to carry out their development proposal.

 When to ask for a survey

-You should ask for a survey if:
+You should ask for a survey if either of these apply:

-• distribution and historical records suggest dormice may be present - you can search the National Biodiversity Network Atlas by species and location
+• distribution and historical records suggest hazel dormice may be present - you can search the National Biodiversity Network Atlas by species and location

 Absence of a record does not mean there are no hazel dormice.
 It could mean there is no survey data available for that location.

-Surveys need to show whether hazel dormice are present in the area or nearby, and how they use the site.
+Surveys need to show whether hazel dormice are present in the area or nearby, and how they use the development site.

 Survey work can include: